Hermes Trismegistus

-Hermes Trismegistus (from Ἑρμῆς ὁ Τρισμέγιστος, "Hermes the Thrice-Greatest") is a legendary Hellenistic period figure that originated as a syncretic combination of the Greek god Hermes and the Egyptian god Thoth.
+Hermes Trismegistus (from Ἑρμῆς ὁ Τρισμέγιστος) is a legendary Hellenistic period figure that originated as a syncretic combination of the Greek god Hermes and the Egyptian god Thoth.
 (Note: A survey of the literary and archaeological evidence for the background of Hermes Trismegistus as the Greek god Hermes and the Egyptian god Thoth may be found in (Bull 2018).)
 He is the purported author of the Hermetica, a widely diverse series of ancient and medieval pseudepigraphica that laid the basis of various philosophical systems known as Hermeticism.

 The wisdom attributed to this figure in antiquity combined a knowledge of both the material and the spiritual world, which rendered the writings attributed to him of great relevance to those who were interested in the interrelationship between the material and the divine.

 The figure of Hermes Trismegistus can also be found in both Muslim and Baháʼí writings.
-In those traditions, Hermes Trismegistus has been associated with the prophet Idris (the Biblical Enoch).
+In those traditions, Hermes Trismegistus has been associated with the prophet Idris (i.e., the biblical Enoch).

 Origin and identity

 Hermes depicted with a winged kerykeion, a kithara, a petasos and chlamys.

 Ancient Egyptian statue of the ibis-headed Thoth.

 Hermes Trismegistus may be associated with the Greek god Hermes and the Egyptian god Thoth.
-Greeks in the Ptolemaic Kingdom of Egypt recognized the equivalence of Hermes and Thoth through the interpretatio graeca.
+Greeks in the Ptolemaic Kingdom of Egypt identified Thoth with Hermes through the interpretatio graeca.
 Consequently, the two gods were worshiped as one, in what had been the Temple of Thoth in Khemenu, which was known in the Hellenistic period as Hermopolis.

 Hermes, the Greek god of interpretive communication, was combined with Thoth, the Egyptian god of wisdom.
 The Egyptian priest and polymath Imhotep had been deified long after his death, and therefore assimilated to Thoth in the classical and Hellenistic periods.
-The renowned scribe Amenhotep and a wise man named Teôs were coequal deities of wisdom, science, and medicine; and, thus, they were placed alongside Imhotep in shrines dedicated to Thoth–Hermes during the Ptolemaic Kingdom.
+The renowned scribe Amenhotep, son of Hapu, and a wise man named Teôs were coequal deities of wisdom, science, and medicine; and, thus, they were placed alongside Imhotep in shrines dedicated to Thoth–Hermes during the Ptolemaic Kingdom.

 Cicero enumerates several deities referred to as "Hermes":